weavejester/clout/README.markdown

     user=> (route-matches "/products" "/articles")
     nil

-For additional performance you can choose to pre-compile routes:
+For additional performance, you can choose to pre-compile a route:

     user=> (def user-route (route-compile "/user/:id"))
     #'user/user-route